How to Elevate Your Wedding Flowers: Tips from a NC Flower Farmer

 4. Go Green

 Take advantage of the natural ambience of an outdoor venue.
-Lights in trees or on fences or arbors with greenery can add a decorative touch for little money.
+Lights in trees or on fences or arbors with greenery can add a decorative touch and envelop the venue as part of a bigger space.

 Seasonal elements and altar flowers can be repurposed after the ceremony.
 Arbors cannot!

-Local farmer florists and flower farms are great resources for the budget-friendly bride.
+Local farmer florists and flower farms are great resources for seasonal blooms.
 We are the experts on which flowers are in season and often offer options and flower varieties that many traditional wedding florists can’t.

 To search for a local wedding flower farm near you, visit localflowers.org for a searchable list from the Association of Specialty Cut Flower Growers.

-Wedding planning on a budget doesn’t mean you’re stuck with stiff artificial flowers.
-By thoughtfully planning which elements are most important to you and knowing what is seasonally available, you can host a beautiful flower-filled wedding event and have the photos to remember it for a lifetime.
+To make your wedding decor fit seamlessly into your surroundings work with a pro.
+By thoughtfully planning which elements are most important to you and knowing what is available for your date, you can host a beautiful flower-filled wedding event and have the photos to remember it for a lifetime.

 Previous